Climate change: EU bank to stop fossil fuel lending | DW | 14.11.2019

 One of the world's biggest public lenders has said it will stop financing fossil fuel projects from the end of 2021 as part of an effort to combat climate change.
 Germany was one of the countries which had resisted.

-The European Investment Bank (EIB) said on Thursday that the bank's new energy lending policy, which was approved with "overwhelming" support, will bar funding for fossil fuel projects from the end of 2021.
+The European Investment Bank (EIB) said on Thursday that its new energy lending policy, which was approved with "overwhelming" support, will bar funding for fossil fuel projects from the end of 2021.

-"We will stop financing fossil fuels and we will launch the most ambitious climate investment strategy of any public financial institution anywhere," the EIB's president, Werner Hoyer, said in a statement.
+"We will launch the most ambitious climate investment strategy of any public financial institution anywhere," the EIB's president, Werner Hoyer, said in a statement.

 Read more: The role of the business sector in tackling the climate crisis